-Interim Senior Associate Dean for Admissions, Recruitment and Inclusion
+Senior Associate Dean for Admissions and Student Affairs

 Dr. Harrison joined the WSU Elson S. Floyd College of Medicine team in early 2017 with the onset of the inaugural admissions season.
-She oversees the Office of Admissions, Student Affairs, and Inclusion, which handles admissions, recruitment, pathway programs, career advising, and inclusion for the WSU College of Medicine.
+She oversees the Office of Admissions, Student Affairs, and Inclusion, which handles admissions, recruitment, student affairs, pathway programs, and diversity and inclusion for the WSU College of Medicine.
 She is a solid advocate for holistic review in admissions as well as helping any aspiring doctor along their journey.
 She is originally from Las Cruces, New Mexico with family roots in the state going back four generations.
 She is a first-generation college graduate and the first in her extended family to earn a PhD.
 Her own background makes her passionate about encouraging any aspiring doctor to believe that future is possible.